ART AUCTION

 Agriculture

-With 1000 year old traditions, the Kogis are a culturally intact pre-Colombian society.
+With 1000 year old traditions, the Kogi are a culturally intact pre-Colombian society.
 Although they don’t have the wheel, or even writing, they are unbelievably culturally advanced.
 They show an astuteness and understanding of human nature that is baffling.
 But, their knowledge is even deeper in matters of the environment and the ecosystem they inhabit.

 The Kogi practice subsistence agriculture based on a polyculture that testifies to a great knowledge of the Earth.
 Semi-nomadic, they regularly migrate from one territory to another according to the seasons and harvests, never exploiting the land intensively.